abiolaks/software-engineering-foundations/emacs/emacs.md

 Then in 1983, Richard Stallman release a bundle of his macro under the name editing macros, or "EMACS" for short- This is the birth of world most powerful editor.
 An emacs became one of the most successful applications of GNU project by Dr. Stallman.

 Macros are series of commands and instruction that you group together as a single command to accomplish a task automatically.Macros are used to make a sequence of computing instruction available to programmer as a single program statement, making the programming task less tedious and less error-prone- they are called macro because a big block of code can be expanded from small sequence of characters.
+More on macro [macros](https://en.wikipedia.org/wiki/Macro_(computer_science)),[more macros](https://www.techopedia.com/definition/3833/macro).

 Emacs is highly customizable as everything inside of it can be changed and molded into a form suitable to the programmer desire.